hackclub/hackpad/hackpads/hackerpad/README.md

 ^^ a few extra for backup incase it breaks or smt

 Inspiration:
- i got REALLY REALLY REALLLY BIG from my friend who i saw working on this project one day. i thought it was very intereesting and i get it for free too i said why not i just do it? in the end i sunk about 30 hours into this in the span of a few days and many sleepless nights
+ i got REALLY REALLY REALLLY BIG from my friend who i saw working on this project one day. i thought it was very interesting and i get it for free too i said why not i just do it? in the end i sunk about 30 hours into this in the span of a few days and many sleepless nights
 Challenges
- while making this i faced a ~few~ challenges. most of which were the software but mostly time constrains as i found out about this ysws abit TOO late and had to speedrun this
+ while making this i faced ~a few~ challenges. most of which were the software but mostly time constraints as i found out about this ysws abit TOO late and had to speedrun this
  ![Case](assets/SCR-20250216-nojz.png)
  ![PCB](assets/SCR-20250216-novt.png)
  ![Schematic](assets/SCR-20250216-npcv.png)